bdionne/indexer/Readme.md

 ## Don't try this at home

 But if you do it's not too hard.
 You need a recent copy of hovercraft in your couchdb install directory.
 For best results install this project in a sibling directory to couchdb.
+For convenience I created a [couchdb branch)(http://github.com/bdionne/couchdb/tree/lucille "Lucille") that will start the indexer along with the couch server.
+It includes hovercraft in the top directory.
+So build as you normally would:

+    .... make dev

+Note: this adds an entry default_dev.ini:

+    [httpd_db_handlers]
+    ...
+    _index = {couch_httpd_db, handle_index_req}

+and then compile hovercraft:

+    erlc hovercraft.erl

 In the indexer directory type:

     make